 - The Glorious War of Sisterly Rivalry: Deenie — their mother frequently tells people (including complete strangers) that "Deenie's the beauty, Helen's the brain."
 At one point Helen tells Deenie she doesn't have to fall into the role their mother has chosen for her.

 - I Call Him "Mr. Happy": Forever — "Katherine...
 I'd like you to meet Ralph."

-- I Have No Daughter: In Are You There God?
-It's Me, Margaret, Margaret's next door neighbors the Daniels are extremely orthodox Jews.
+- I Have No Daughter: In Starring Sally J. Freedman As Herself, Sally's next door neighbors the Daniels are extremely orthodox Jews.
 When their daughter Bubbles has premarital sex with a goy note , the Daniels sit shiva and pretend that Bubbles is dead.
-Margaret's grandmother is infuriated - she lost an infant son and is deeply offended that they'd play-act about losing a child when they don't know what it's actually like.
+Sally's grandmother is infuriated - she lost an infant son and is deeply offended that they'd play-act about losing a child when they don't know what it's actually like.

 - Informed Judaism

 - Law of Inverse Fertility: Bitsy and Walter, Davey's aunt and uncle in Tiger Eyes, were never able to have children and are only too happy to have Bitsy's brother's widow and children come to stay with them.
 Unfortunately, Bitsy turns into something of a My Beloved Smother and drives Davey absolutely insane with her constant focus on safety.

 - Lies to Children: In Starring Sally J. Freedman as Herself, Sally asks her mother how babies are made.
 Her mother mumbles something about how the husband plants a seed in the wife; ten-year-old Sally wants more details, so Mrs. Freedman buys her a book about it.
 Later on, her unmarried teenage neighbour gets pregnant and Sally asks how that's possible, since the book told her sex was something only married people did.